DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2021-09-28-international-and-non-teacher.md

 ## Funding

 The funding options are used as an indicator for providers to know who is paying.

-In a non-teacher and international context we can simplify this to:
+In a non-teacher and international context we will use:

+- My school or college is paying
+- My employer is paying
 - I am paying
 - My NPQ is being paid another way

 These users may not know what a trust is, and they may not have a school or college – and it might not matter if their school is contributing.

-We are surveying providers about how they accept payment from international and non-teacher users.
+After we surveyed providers about payment from international and non-teacher users they told us that their school or employer often paid.

 {{ appFigure({
   title: 'How is your course being paid for?',